 MD Mag: How do you think the team has evolved?
 Where do you think is it going?
 What will the care team look like in 5-10 years?

-DiRuggiero: Well, I think it would be difficult to deny the fact that more and more nurse practitioners and PAs are entering, and already have a strong presence in the dermatology specialty.
-I think overall in the United States, we're seeing more and more that primary care in general is being taken over by NPs and PAs, and I think that we will see over the next decade, that physicians will gravitate more and more towards specialties—knowing that the basic primary care is going to be in comfortable hands of NPs and PAs.
+DiRuggiero: Well, I think it would be difficult to deny the fact that more and more nurse practitioners and PAs are entering dermatology, where we already have a strong presence..
+I think overall in the United States, we're seeing more and more that primary care is being taken over by NPs and PAs, and I think that we will see over the next decades, that physicians will gravitate more and more towards specialties—knowing that the basic primary care is going to be in comfortable hands of NPs and PAs.

-Now, that doesn't mean we're not going to have multiple board-certified family and internal medicine, etc. But I think that the drive towards specialty medicine is going to become even greater in the decade to come.
-But even with that, we've seen such a shortage of dermatology care for an aging population of baby boomers and a Gen X population that's more concerned about their skin, with a long history of sun exposure, a lot of skin cancer, a lot of disease severity.
+Now, that doesn't mean we're not going to have multiple new board-certified family and internal medicine, etc. But I think that the drive towards MD specialty medicine is going to become even greater in the decades to come.
+But even with that, we've seen such a shortage of dermatology care for an aging population of baby boomers and the Gen X population that are more concerned about their skin, with a long history of sun exposure, a lot of skin cancer, a lot of disease severity.

 Historically, the AAD has kept the residency slots to such a low number, in order to make sure that specially wasn't oversaturated.
 I understand the logic behind that.
-But what's happening as the population has boomed well beyond what the residency could accommodate, it's left a large gap for nurse practitioners and PAs to fill.
+But what's happening is the population has boomed well beyond what the residences can accommodate, leaving a large gap for nurse practitioners and PAs to fill.

 And I suspect, whether people like it or not, we're probably going to have a ratio that's even more NPs and PAs to board-certified dermatologists over the next 5 years.

-MD Mag: To your perspective, is there anything we need to change in education to help improve the current makeup and rate of rheumatology personnel?
+MD Mag: To your perspective, is there anything we need to change in education to help improve the current makeup and rate of dermatology personnel?

 DiRuggiero: Right now, one of the most difficult residencies to get into is dermatology.
 Historically it was the three Os, is what you always heard: ophthalmology, orthopedics, and otolaryngology were the 3 most difficult residences to get.
-But over the last 15-20 years, dermatology has risen to become the most competitive.
-It's got the smallest number of slots, and it produces a good lifestyle.
+But over the last 25 years, dermatology has risen to become the most competitive.
+It has the smallest number of slots and it produces a good lifestyle.
 People will see that and are attracted to it.

-And it's also just extraordinarily interesting, as procedural medicine combined with general medicine care.
+And it's also just extraordinarily interesting, combining procedural medicine with general medicine care.
 You see kids, you see old patients.
 So it kind of hits all those buttons.

-And all of that has made it especially highly sought after, which means that over the last 20 years, you have to be literally top of your class to get into a dermatology residency.
+And all of this has made it highly sought after, which means that over the last 25 years, you have to be literally top of your class to get into a dermatology residency.
 I mean, if you're not top 5% and have everything else, you won't even have a chance of getting in.

-Now, not all of them coming into our residency are choosing to go into medical care there.
-There's a lot of big pull towards surgery, towards cosmetics.
-So keeping those extraordinarily bright, accomplished folks in medical dermatology is something that their academy is going to have to address, and keep them strongly interested in caring for the whole patient and taking on diseases that can take a lot of time in the office.
+Now, not all of them coming out of residency are choosing to go into general medical dermatology.
+There's a lot of pull towards surgery and cosmetics.
+So keeping those extraordinarily bright, accomplished folks in medical dermatology is something that their academy is going to have to address, and keeping them strongly interested in caring for the whole patient and taking on diseases that can take a lot of time in the office.

-A lot of that time with patients is being relegated to the PA, to the nurse practitioner, because our training models is towards that—towards holistic patient care, taking more time with folks.
-I think that I don't want to be ever viewed as being in competition with our supervising physicians, but being viewed as a compliment to them, so that we can offer that to their patient base and being an extension of them.
+A lot of time-consuming patients are being relegated to the PA and to the nurse practitioner, because our training models is towards the holistic patient care, taking more time with folks.
+I don't want to be ever viewed as being in competition with our supervising physicians, but rather, viewed as a compliment to them, so that we can offer that holistic approach to their patient base and ultimately be an extension of them.